Flight Club London | Teched-Up Darts, With Cocktails

 …they must have really known their target audience.

-Because instead of recreating a 70s pub with pork scratchings trodden into to the carpet, they took a punt and created something a little more glitzy.
+Because instead of recreating a 70s pub with pork scratchings trodden into the carpet, they took a punt and created something a little more glitzy.
 With their irresistible combination of quirky fairground-styled interiors; sociable booth seating; cocktails; grazeable bar snacks and ingenious dart-tracking animated tech wizardry, they’ve achieved the impossible: somewhere that’s as fun to go on a date as it is with work colleagues.

 Now sitting pretty in three locations, here’s what you can expect from Flight Club’s London bars…